Phono3py API#

 In [4]: ph3.init_phph_interaction()

-The three phonon interaction calculation is implemented in phono3py.phonon3.interaction.Interaction class.
-By phono3py’s design choice, \(\mathbf{q}_1\) of the three phonons \((\mathbf{q}_1, \mathbf{q}_2, \mathbf{q}_3)\) in this class is given, and calculation iterates over different \(\mathbf{q}_2\). \(\mathbf{q}_3\) is uniquely determined from \(\mathbf{q}_1\) and \(\mathbf{q}_2\).
-Symmetry is employed to avoid calculating symmetrically redundant \(\mathbf{q}_2\) at the fixed \(\mathbf{q}_1\).
-One Interaction class instance stores the data only for one fixed \(\mathbf{q}_1\).
+It is implemented in the phono3py.phonon3.interaction.Interaction class.
+By design, \(\mathbf{q}_1\) of the three phonons \((\mathbf{q}_1, \mathbf{q}_2, \mathbf{q}_3)\) is fixed, and the calculation iterates over different \(\mathbf{q}_2\); \(\mathbf{q}_3\) is then uniquely determined by \(\mathbf{q}_1\) and \(\mathbf{q}_2\).
+Crystal symmetry is used to skip symmetrically redundant \(\mathbf{q}_2\) at the fixed \(\mathbf{q}_1\).
+A single Interaction instance stores the data for only one fixed \(\mathbf{q}_1\).

 Lattice thermal conductivity calculation#